anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. How can I see movements of ANY and other tokens in the smart contract to and from my address?

-A. Go to https://fsnex.com/address/<put your Fusion address in here> and then click on 'Token Transfers'
+A. For Fusion Anyswap, go to https://fsnex.com/address/<put your Fusion address in here> and then click on 'Token Transfers'.
+For Binance Smart Chain use bscscan.com/address/<put your BSC address here> and click on 'BEP20 Token Txns'.
+For Ethereum go to etherscan.io/address/<put your Eth address here> and click on 'ERC20 Token Txns'.
+For Fantom, go to explorer.fantom.network

-Q. How can I see the balance of assets for my address in the smart contract?
+Q. How can I see the balance of assets for my address in the smart contract on Fusion?

 A. Go to https://fsnex.com/address/<put your Fusion address in here> and then click on 'Tokens'.
 You will see any assets locked into liquidity here also.